adamrudolf-becube/software-testing-basics/README.md

 ## Testing levels

 There are a lot of different levels (or types?) of tests.
-Developers meet only with unit tests and module tests 99% of the time.
+The most important to deveopers is usually unit testing.

 ### Unit testing